pgurtner/BA_benchmarking/README.md

 # todo

 ## priority
-* add option to plot all benchmarks
+* improve option to plot all benchmarks?
-* move plot functions out of main.py

 ## normal